Stucco Myths Homeowners Should Stop Believing

 Conclusion: Trust the System

-Stucco is a sophisticated wall system.
-When you hire a contractor who follows ASTM standards for lathing and waterproofing, you get a fire-resistant, impact-resistant shell that lasts a lifetime.
-Ignore the myths and focus on the specs.
+Stucco is a sophisticated, highly engineered multi-layer wall cladding system.
+When you hire a licensed C-35 contractor who follows ASTM standards for lathing and waterproofing, you get a fire-resistant, impact-resistant envelope that lasts a lifetime.
+Ignore the myths and focus on the specifications.

-Last week, we shared Stucco Problems and How to Prevent Them.
-Learn how to spot real issues before they become expensive.
+Read our guide on Stucco Problems and How to Prevent Them to learn how to identify real building envelope issues before they become expensive repairs.

 Frequently Asked Questions About Stucco